dsc-courses/dsc80-2026-wi/syllabus.md

 Gradescope with enough time before the deadline to get help if there is a strange autograder problem.

+In the case that you submit code that doesn't run and discover this at a later date, you have some options:

+1. For a project or project checkpoint, if it is still before the slip day deadline, you may use slip days to fix your code and resubmit.
+Note that you're free to do this even if your code runs – this is just making use of the normal slip day mechanism to submit an assignment late.
+Likewise, for a lab, if it is before the resubmission deadline, you can resubmit the lab as usual, and you'll get half credit because you'll have a 0 on the original submission.
+2. If it is past the slip day deadline **and** your code requires only minor fixes (e.g., the file name is wrong) we will fix your code at the cost of **2** slip days.
+Note that these slip days are in addition to any slip days you already used on the assignment.
+You can submit a catastrophe regrade request the same way you submit a regular autograder regrade request, via a private post on Campuswire.

 ### Incompletes

 In the unfortunate circumstance that you become sick, suffer a loss, or